bahae3/bahae3/README.md

 # Hi there, I'm Bahae 👋

 Welcome to my GitHub profile!
-I'm a Software Engineering student with a love for creating web applications and exploring new technologies.
+I'm a Software Engineering student in the International University of Rabat (UIR), Rabat, Morocco with a love for creating web and mobile applications and exploring new technologies.

 ## About Me